sahil-gidwani/treasure-hunt/README.md

 **Level 3**

 This is a game where the player is presented with three doors and a clue in the form of a poem.
 The player's task is to use their senses, specifically their hearing, to identify which door is correct.
 The player can hover their mouse over the doors to listen for any sounds that might indicate where the treasure is located.
 Once the player has identified which door they believe has the treasure, they can click on it to submit their choice.
 If they have chosen the correct door, they advance to the next level and score points.
-If they choose the wrong door, they lose the game and lead to a dead-end.
+If they choose the wrong door, they lose the game and lead to game over.

 **Level 4**